benrayfield/lambdasmiter/README.md

 "so the stack can kind of print itself from that single pass over the double[] opcodes" (in theory, TODO).

+All registers are writable by the double/float64 instruction at *ip, such as pushing 10 megabytes onto the stack with or without clearing it to 0s or such as generating another tuple (such as a screen sized array of doubleARGB pixels) then generating a photoshop-like op then "jumping to" by writing the ipull register, jumping to another stream of opcodes "a photoshop-like op" which automatically triggers attempted formal-verification of pointer arithmetic to prove it will always halt else "smite itself" which may find a solution or not but either way will not itself use more computing resources than caller allowed, and so on, or similarly for evolving musical instruments or minigames.

 Only has pure math functions, so there is no namespace visible above or below the current stack frame except what is derived such as treemaps or linkedlists.

 Will be fast enough to render 3d fractals in a canvas and to generate new musical instruments which speakers and microphones analog holes can have instruments plugged into, polygons, high dimensional graphics, screen blitting, etc. But it wont be the fastest system for branching.
 Its designed with extremely parallel computing as higher priority.